 If you have a package offer, the six calendar months of study is calculated only on study completed at the University.
 You need to apply for a release letter from both providers.

-If your application for release or withdrawal is approved, the University will inform the DIBP that you have transferred your studies.
-If you are transferring to a lower level (i.e. Master to Bachelor) you may need to apply for a new student visa.
+If your application for release or withdrawal is approved, the University will inform Department of Home Affairs that you have transferred your studies.
+If you are transferring to a lower AQF level (i.e. Master to Bachelor) you will generally need to apply for a new student visa, see the Department of Home Affairs' website.

 Working while studying